hotlynnn/Time-Tracker/README.txt

 ## Roadmaps
 The project is still being developed although there are planned changes to take place.
 Newer versions will be released every six months with some security updates every month.
+Program is now in private preview and therefore access is free.
+When there is general availability, everyone can have access at a nominal price.

 ## Contributors